quantmind/pulsar/docs/source/design.rst

 .. note::

-    Hooks are function receiving as only argument the actor which invokes them.
+    Hooks are function accepting two parameters, the actor which invokes them and optional data.
+Hooks are :ref:`one time events <one-time-event>` for actors.

 **stopping**